Projects

 C, C++, ESP32, FreeRTOS, OSAL

-Board Support Package (BSP) for NXP LPC541xx MCU
+Newly support Board Support Package for NXP LPC54114.

 In this project, we have established a comprehensive set of Hardware Abstraction Layer (HAL) interfaces and definitions tailored specifically for the NXP LPC microcontroller.
 The peripherals implemented within this framework include GPIO, I2C, SPI, ADC, PWM, and Timer.
 Our design approach ensures that the interface remains adaptable for unforeseen client projects, demonstrating a tangible return-on-investment, particularly in the realm of software development.